Hou-Rui/pybasic/README.md

 #### Structures

-Pybasic provides `STRUCT()` function to create a C-like structures.
-Once created, you may add any member to a structure or access a member using dot grammar.
+Pybasic provides `STRUCT()` function to create a C-like structure.
+Once created, you may add members to a structure or access members using the "dot" grammar.
 For example:

 ```basic
 FUNCTION PERSON(NAME, AGE)